turingschool/lesson_plans/ruby_04-apis_and_scalability/week-4-kickoff.markdown

 # The Fine Print

 You'll be expected to follow the following workflow:
-  - Track your hours and work/study 8 hours per day
+  - Track your hours and complete 8 working hours per day (times are flexible).
   - Attend team stand up daily or let your team know if you need to skip and provide a detailed stand up message
   - Write about your experience in a blog post
   - Actively participate in the PR process - i.e. monitor and comment on PRs that your team members submit, respond to PR reviews from teammates, instructors and mentors.

 Self study and classes that you attend count towards your 8 daily hours (as long as it is relevant to the work you're doing).

 All classes the next two weeks will be tagged with required or optional, depending on the team you choose.